netobserv/documents/cncf/CNCF project - GTR.md

 - **Template Version:** v1.0
 - **Description:** <!-- Short project description -->

-NetObserv is a set of components used to observe network traffic by generating NetFlows from eBPF agents with zero-instrumentation, enriching those flows using a Kubernetes-aware configurable pipeline, exporting them in various ways (logs, metrics, Kafka, IPFIX...), and finally providing a comprehensive visualization tool for making sense of that data, a network health dashboard, and a CLI.
+NetObserv is a set of components used to observe network traffic by generating NetFlows from eBPF agents with zero-instrumentation, enriching those flows using a Kubernetes-aware configurable pipeline, exporting them in various ways (to Loki, Prometheus, Kafka, OpenTelemetry or IPFIX), providing a comprehensive web UI for visualization, and a CLI.
 Those components are mainly designed to be deployed in Kubernetes via an integrated Operator, although they can also be used as standalones.

 The enriched NetFlows consist of basic 5-tuples information (IPs, ports…), metrics (bytes, packets, drops, latency…), kube metadata (pods, namespaces, services, owners), cloud data (zones), CNI data (network policy events), DNS (codes, qname) and more.